 Human existence near Bordeaux has been found in the form of Neanderthal caveman remains which are over 20,000 years old.
 The site of the current city was settled by the Celts in the 3rd and 4th centuries BC and became part of Julius Caesar's Roman Empire in the 1st century BC.

 The city of Bodeaux was the capital of the Roman region of Aquitania.
 Many of its fortifications were built to defend against Germanic invasions, though these were ultimately unsuccessful.
 Bordeaux was run by the Dukes of Aquitaine from the 10th century.
 Under King Henry II of England's rule, after his marriage in the 12th century to Eleanor of Aquitaine, the whole Gironde area prospered and developed its wine export business for the thirsty English drinkers.

 Development through the ages

-Bastides were the new towns of the 13th & 14th centuries and were originally founded for economic and political reasons throughout the south west of France.
+Bastides were the new towns of the 13th and 14th centuries and were originally founded for economic and political reasons throughout the south west of France.
 It was hoped that the creation of these towns would increase land that could be farmed and used to sustain a growing population, however their significance became ever more military as tensions rose between the French and the English.
 Apart from their feudal style of government the bastides were defined by their town layout.
-Mostly square in shape with streets dissecting at right angles, the market place was often in the centre square
+Mostly square in shape with streets dissecting at right angles, the market place was often in the centre square.

 Expansion in the area was halted by the Hundred Years' War after which the city of Bordeaux and surrounding areas fell under French rule.
 The French victory over the English at Castillon in 1453 is still celebrated and re-enacted to this day.
 It benefited from the French colonial expansion which opened up trade routes across the Atlantic and to Africa.